Publish Remote Desktop with Microsoft Entra application proxy

 Assign users to the published RD application.
 Make sure they all have access to RDS, too.

-Leave the single sign-on method for the application as Azure AD single sign-on disabled.
+Leave the single sign-on method for the application as Microsoft Entra single sign-on disabled.

-Your users are asked to authenticate once to Azure AD and once to RD Web, but they have single sign-on to RD Gateway.
+Your users are asked to authenticate once to Microsoft Entra ID and once to RD Web, but they have single sign-on to RD Gateway.

-Select Azure Active Directory, and then App Registrations.
+Browse to Identity > Applications > App registrations.
 Choose your app from the list.

 Under Manage, select Branding.